toolleeo/cli-apps/README.md

 * [iotop](http://guichaz.free.fr/iotop/) - "A Python program with a top like UI used to show of behalf of which process is the I/O going on".
 * [lfs](https://github.com/Canop/lfs) - A thing to get information on your mounted disks
 * [multitail](https://www.vanheusden.com/multitail/) - A command to open multiple log files in a single terminal window and monitor them in real-time.
+* [neofetch](https://github.com/dylanaraps/neofetch) - Neofetch is a CLI system information tool written in BASH.
+Neofetch displays information about your system next to an image, your OS logo, or any ASCII file of your choice.
 * [ngrep](http://ngrep.sourceforge.net/) - (Network grep) applies the `grep` logic to the network layer, allowing to match regular expressions against data payloads of packets; it recognizes IPv4/6, TCP, UDP, ICMPv4/6, IGMP and Raw across Ethernet, PPP, SLIP, FDDI, Token Ring and null interfaces.
 * [noti](https://github.com/variadico/noti) - Monitor a process and trigger a notification.
 * [powertop](https://01.org/powertop) - A `top`-like utility to monitor the sources of power consumption; allows to turn on/off many components; quite useful to track possible power-related issues.